Asset Management Committee

 - Director of Investments

-Committee will meet quarterly prior to Board of Directors meeting.
+Committee will meet at a minimum quarterly prior to Board of Directors meeting.